oxiox24/oxiox24/README.md

-- 👋 Hi, I’m StillSlow
+- 👋 Hi, I’m SlowOnARocket
-- 👀 I’m interested in ts and Tailwind
+- 👀 I’m interested in python
-- 🌱 I’m currently learning js/ts
+- 🌱 I’m currently learning python and its client server features
-- 💞️ I’m looking to collaborate on nothing yet
+- 📫 How to reach me:
-- 📫 How to reach me: stillslow@serversify.net
+- Gmail: slowonarocket@gmail.com

 <!---
 oxiox24/oxiox24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.